exograph/exograph/docs/docs/postgres/access-control.md

 If a non-admin user makes a query, the access control expression evaluates to a `self.published` residue.
 Exograph will apply that residue to get only published blogs, as if the user had also specified `published: {eq: true}` in the where clause, effectively making the where clause as `where: {and: [publishedOn: {gt: "2022-08-18"}, {published: {eq: true}]}`.
 If a non-admin user makes a mutation, the access control expression evaluates to `false`, and the mutation will return an authorization error.

 Access control will be in effect for all queries and mutations associated with the type--even the nested ones.
 For example, if we have modeled a `User` type with a `blogs` field of the `Set<Blog>` type, accessing the `blogs` field will be subject to the same access control rules as the `Blog` type.
-In other words, _no matter how you access a particular type, unintended access will be prevented_.
+In other words, _no matter how you access a particular type, Exograph prevents unintended access_.

 We will first examine the primitive elements that form the access control expression.
 Then, we will discuss combining these elements to form access expressions.